AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 can autogenerate a DNS entry for you (a CNAME of the generated ELB) and apply the SSL/TLS certificate to the ELB.

+_Note: External DNS is currenty in Alpha Version - June 2018_

 _Note: AWS Certificate Manager ARNs are of the form `arn:aws:acm:REGION:ACCOUNT:certificate/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`._

 Set `DOMAIN` to the DNS Zone you have in AWS